adncllng/vmock/src/pages/news/en/the-third-screen-in-world-forum-acoustic-ecology.md

 date: 1600-03-13T14:09:32.000Z
 description: >-
-  The Third Screen is opening in Atlantic Centre for the Arts in WFAE on March 24, 2023 in Florida.
-To support the dialogic approach evident the video installation, WFAE has agreed to sponsor 17 y-o Montrealer Bénéwendé Segueda's participation who will join Keynote Amanda Gutierrez on stage.
+  The Third Screen is opening in Atlantic Centre for the Arts in WFAE on March 24 in Florida.
+To support the dialogic approach evident in my video installation, WFAE has agreed to sponsor 17 y-o Bénéwendé Segueda from Montreal to join Keynote Amanda Gutierrez on stage.
 ---
 .